eclipse-edc/Samples/transfer/transfer-02-consumer-pull/README.md

 # Implement a simple "Consumer Pull" Http transfer flow

-The purpose of this sample is to show a data exchange between 2 connectors, one representing the data provider and the other, the consumer.
+The purpose of this sample is to show a data exchange between two connectors, one representing the data provider and the other, the consumer.
 It's based on a "consumer pull" use case that you can find more details on [Transfer data plane documentation](https://github.com/eclipse-edc/Connector/tree/main/extensions/control-plane/transfer/transfer-data-plane).